Educator stories

 PLAN2 and literacy and numeracy progressions and see firsthand the positive impact that I had on students and share this knowledge on my prac and in tutorials and lectures.

-A few very specific highlights are those towards the end of term one when one of the boys showed his classroom teacher that he could count all the way to 20 and when she asked how he learned this, he told her that Miss M taught him.
+A few very specific highlights are those towards the end of Term 1 when one of the boys showed his classroom teacher that he could count all the way to 20 and when she asked how he learned this, he told her that Miss M taught him.
 There was also a student who presented a page of writing that we worked on for two consecutive lessons as her weekly news to the rest of her class.
 An extended highlight is that this year the students will still find me in the playground and ask what I am going to take them for groups again.
 These are memories that will stay with me throughout the completion of my degree and well into my career as a primary education teacher.

 Would you recommend taking part to other pre-service teachers?